 You know my theme by now – cars have a soul.
-We usually focus on the big picture – lighting, environment, angle…but what about capturing details?
+We usually focus on the big picture – lighting, environment, angle…but what about capturing automotive detail?
 Badging, dials, interior.
 They matter too, especially if you hope to get your car into a magazine spread.

 Today I’ll review a few tips on capturing automotive details, using my recent shoot with a Mitsubishi 3000GT in Brooklyn.
 As always, you’ll want to be shooting during golden hour.

 Almost every car has some type of badge on it, and many have multiple.
 Just like when we shoot the entire car, we want to try getting the badge from a different angle than you might normally see in everyday life.
 Shooting up at it will make it seem both heroic and the center of attention, so get low and aim your lens up.

 We’ll focus more on macro lens work, so you can use something like a 50mm prime or 70-200 zoom lens to get close and help blur the background out.
 Use an aperture anywhere from 2.8 – 4.5 to really blur the background, but beware – if your aperture is too open, you won’t get the entire badge in focus (unless you don’t want too).

 And remember the story of the car.
 VR-4 means velocity with reason, secured by 4 of everything.
 The owner of this car told me that the badge is now almost impossible to find.
 Since the car is older, I liked that just the impression of the V was left, as if the car had lost some of its velocity (not the case at all for this one).
 But still, it’s an interesting take.